- Can a Window Air Conditioner Be Recharged?

 Many old units will use R22, which is not manufactured anymore, and newer units usually use R410a.

-When adding refrigerant, they should never be mixed since the system was not designed for this.
+When adding refrigerants, they should never be mixed since the system was not designed for this and will not work correctly.

 Also, the oils used in HVAC systems can vary and damage the compressor or other parts.